anish-narain/bookdepository/README.md

 >>>
 ```

-B. Copy the code from here to local machine
+B. Copy the code from here to local machine and ensure that you change directory to bookrepository.

 C. Create python virtual environment and then activate it
  ```